openknowledge/workshop-genai-data/README.md

 # workshop-genai-data

-Data material for the students part of the genai workshop (https://github.com/openknowledge/workshop-genai-student).
+Data material for our genai workshops.